 If you’re married or in a relationship, you’ll want to look at where you both stand in relation to retirement.
-We’re talking “still working” versus “already retired.”
-Depending on your personal circumstances, a number of scenarios could apply, including:
+Is one, or both, of you still working or already retired?
+Depending on your personal circumstances, different scenarios could apply, including:

-- Both spouses or partners wait until 70 to claim
+- Both spouses wait until 70 to claim

-- One spouse or partner claims early while the other waits
+- One spouse claims early while the other waits

-- A lower-earning spouse claims a spousal benefit (based on spouse’s earnings record) at or after full retirement age while deferring his or her own retirement benefit (only available to anyone born on or before May 1, 1950, from full retirement age through age 70)
+- The lower-earning spouse claims a spousal benefit at or after full retirement age while deferring his or her own retirement benefit (available only to anyone born on or before January 2, 1954, from FRA through age 70)